yeshwanthkattta/Hunter_Showdown/README.md

 The coordinate system is flipped 180 degrees between the opponents, around (0, 0) in the center, so the starting ship coordinates are the same for both opponents.
 The X dimension increases to the right, and the Y dimension increases upward.

+Ships are numbered 0, 1, 2 and have energy bars colored yellow, green, and blue, respectively.
+Players/teams are red and green, corresponding to 0 and 1 in the code, and, in VIZ, 1 and 2.

 Other game parameters like hit box and board sizes can be found at the top of `showdown_lib.tlv`.

 ## Coding Your Control Circuits